How to Build a Successful eCommerce Business: 3 Strategies that Work

 There are two parts to product enrichment…

-1. Having a dedicated system to hold your product master data.
+Having a dedicated system to hold your product master data (commonly referred to as a PIM).

-2. Activating automated logic and intelligence to enrich the master data.
-There are AI-based systems specifically designed to achieve this outcome.
+Activating automated (AI) logic and intelligence to enrich the master data.
+There are proven AI-based systems specifically designed to achieve this outcome.
 Tread carefully here, but be aware that this method is proven and adds scale to your product onboarding workflows.

-The curse is that you do anything to bring on a new customer.
-You conduct any activity and pay any price.
+The curse is that an eCommerce business will do anything to bring on a new customer.
 But this is not sustainable, which is why 90% of eCommerce businesses fail within the first 120 days.

 There needs to be a balance.